ABOUT THE PROGRAM

 - How to access resources on campus

-- How to join a club and get involved on campus
+- How to join a club or get involved with the campus community

 - How to use public transportation in Boston